New Zealand foreshore and seabed controversy: In Re the Ninety-Mile Beach

-The Court of Appeal overturned a line of precedent dating back to the 1877 decision in Wi Parata v Bishop of Wellington, and affirmed by the New Zealand Court of Appeal in the 1963 Ninety Mile Beach decision.
-These early decisions held that because of circumstances unique to New Zealand, Māori land ties were so weak that they could be extinguished through such indirect routes as unrelated phrases in legislation or through the Māori Land Court’s investigation of dry land adjoining the foreshore.
+The Court of Appeal overturned a line of precedent dating back to the 1877 decision in Wi Parata v Bishop of Wellington, and affirmed by the New Zealand Court of Appeal in the 1963 In Re the Ninety-Mile Beach decision.
+These early decisions held that because of circumstances unique to New Zealand, Māori land ties were so weak that they could be extinguished through such indirect routes as unrelated phrases in legislation or through the Māori Land Court's investigation of dry land adjoining the foreshore.

 In its ruling, the Court of Appeal found that "native property rights are not to be extinguished by a side wind....
 The need for 'clear and plain' extinguishment is well established and is not met in this case.
 In the Ninety-Mile Beach case, the Court did not recognise that principle of interpretation".
 The ruling was foreshadowed by academic work during the late 1980s and 1990s, which argued that the Ninety Mile Beach case was wrongly decided.